Pichaikkaran: Soundtrack

-Release
+Reception

 Critical reception

 Rediff wrote, "Sasi's Pichaikkaran may have overdosed on action and sentiment but the director manages to portray life from the other side.
 The humiliation and pain of people we meet and choose to ignore on a daily basis stays with you".
 Hindustan Times wrote, "One of the biggest drawbacks of many Indian movies is its lethargic attitude towards perfecting a script – not drawing the line from one point to another with any fair degree of conviction.
 Pichaikkaran thus ends up as a beggar begging for credibility".